Top 8 River Kayaks for Different Environments & Uses

 And it doesn't even consider personal flotation devices (PFDs) that don't fit properly, cold water shock, hypothermia, head injuries, or anything else that can go wrong when you aren't attentive enough.

 This gets me to the second point I want to make:

 River kayaking is generally as safe as you make it, considering all the risks and dangers discussed above.
 Prevention, ensuring that you remain out of trouble, is almost always preferable to maneuvering your way out of precarious circumstances using deception or cunning.

 The fact that you are using a kayak that is suitable for the river you will be paddling on is another factor that contributes to the safety of river kayaking.

 A Comprehensive Buying Guide to Assist You in Selecting

 It might be challenging to choose just one river kayak, which is much more difficult when you do not yet know how to use your new kayak.
 There are a wide variety of river kayaks available.
 And the fact that the term "river kayaking" may refer to such a wide variety of activities is not helpful either:

 A recreational river kayak can suffice if your primary motivations are taking in the sights and spending time in the great outdoors with loved ones and friends.
-When you add fishing to the mix, you now need to search for specialized fishing features, as well as a sit-on-top design that is roomy and solid and storage space.
+When you add fishing to the mix, you need to search for specialized fishing features, a sit-on-top design that is roomy and solid and has storage space.

 Choosing The Best River Kayak